 Jeremy Hambly and Matt Loter settle lawsuit

-Jeremy Hambly and Matt Loter settle lawsuit - Bent Corner
+You are currently viewing Jeremy Hambly and Matt Loter settle lawsuit

 The long national nightmare is finally over.
-YouTuber Jeremy Hambly and male feminist Matt Loter reached an out-of-court settlement.
-Hambly accused Loter of punching him in the back of the head during the early morning hours outside a bar in Indianapolis.
+YouTuber Jeremy Hambly and independent game designer Matt Loter reached an out-of-court settlement.
+Hambly accused Loter of physically attacking him in the early morning hours outside a bar in Indianapolis.

-The two men were in town for Gen Con, touted at the best four days in gaming.
-Indianapolis police refused to do anything about the incident.
+The two men were in town for Gen Con, touted as the best four days in gaming.
+According to Hambly, Indianapolis police refused to do anything about the incident.
 This prompted Hambly to file a lawsuit against Loter, funded by a GoFundMe legal fund organized by comic book artist Ethan Van Sciver.

-Details of the settlement appear to be confidential.
+Details of the settlement are confidential.
 Hambly published the following video:

-My guess is Loter was referring to when Hambly implied Loter was a pedophile.
+My guess is Loter was referring to when Hambly suggested Loter was a pedophile.

-The video also includes a scripted statement from Hambly.
-He says he accepts Loter’s apology.
-He goes on to say he removed all of his videos about Loter and the incident.
-This is something Hambly has a lot of experience with deleting videos.
+The video also included a scripted statement from Hambly.
+He said he accepted Loter’s apology.
+He went on to say he removed all videos about Loter and the incident from his channel.

 Did Matt Loter have to pay Jeremy Hambly money?